Photo by Kevin Rhoades

 North of Missoula, the Mission Valley provides an agricultural haven for western Montana.
 The valley has seen increased human development coincide with the recovery and expansion of the grizzly bear population in the nearby Mission Mountains and elsewhere in the Northern Continental Divide Ecosystem.
 The result has been a sharp rise in bear-related conflicts.

 With much of the valley on the Flathead Indian Reservation, the Confederated Salish and Kootenai Tribal Wildlife Management Program responds to these incidents.
-Domestic livestock alone have been involved in conflicts with 30 different grizzly bears since 2010, with 13 of those ending in bear mortalities or relocation, according to tribal wildlife managers.
+Domestic livestock alone have been involved in conflicts with more than 30 different grizzly bears in the last decade, with 13 of those ending in bear mortalities or relocation, according to tribal wildlife managers.
 And that’s not to mention the growing problem of grizzlies raiding cornfields in the valley—an easy meal that can be hard for a hungry bear to resist.

 Mission Valley at a Glance